 Professor Margaret Susan Thompson advocates for women’s rights – The Every day Orange

-As was the case for many of her days as a younger professor, Margaret Susan Thompson was busy at work on the Maxwell College of Citizenship and Public Affairs historical past division.
-When the dean walked into the workplace, he noticed Thompson and patted her head earlier than persevering with along with his enterprise.
+As was the case for many of her days as a younger professor, Margaret Susan Thompson was busy at work on the Maxwell Faculty of Citizenship and Public Affairs historical past division.
+When the dean walked into the workplace, he noticed Thompson and patted her head earlier than persevering with together with his enterprise.

-After mentioning the incident to a few of her male colleagues, they laughed concerning the degrading pat.
+After mentioning the incident to a few of her male colleagues, they laughed in regards to the degrading pat.
 Wanting again, Thompson sees humor within the incident, however she nonetheless is aware of: